 Everyone is different.
-Your hip is unique, and your pain is unique.
+Your ankle is unique, and your pain is unique.
 But one thing we all have in common is the desire to be pain-free and to keep moving.
 Read the stories collected here.
-You may be surprised about their journeys and how hip replacement put them back in control and back on the move.
+You may be surprised about their journeys and how ankle replacement put them back in control and back on the move.
 Take the first step towards creating your own success story, find a doctor in your area today.

 IMPORTANT INFORMATION ABOUT ANKLE REPLACEMENT